Robinhood Crypto List

 What Order Types can you Place for Crypto Trading on Robinhood?

-You can trade crypto on Robinhood at any time, day or night.
-You’re allowed to place market, limit, stop, and stop limit orders when trading cryptocurrencies on Robinhood.
-You can choose to trade in dollar amounts or in specific coin amounts.
-You can also add any cryptocurrencies Robinhood shows real-time data for to your watchlist, even if trading isn’t available for them.
+Crypto trading on Robinhood is available 24/7.
+You can place market, limit, stop, and stop-limit orders for cryptocurrencies.
+Orders can be entered in dollar amounts or coin amounts.
+You can also add any cryptocurrencies with real-time market data to your watchlist, even if they are not tradable in your state.

 Robinhood Review